David Button: 2008–09 – Grays Athletic, AFC Bournemouth, Luton Town and Dagenham & Redbridge loans

 Button rejoined Grays Athletic on a three-month loan on 19 September 2008.
 He made 17 appearances during his spell and kept four clean sheets.
 On 16 January 2009 he moved to League Two side AFC Bournemouth on a one-month loan.
-Button made his Football League debut away at Rotherham United, in a game which the Cherries lost 1–0.
+Button made his Football League debut away at Rotherham United, in a game which Bournemouth lost 1–0.
 He made four appearances for the club and returned to Tottenham on 28 February.
 Button joined fellow League Two side Luton Town on a one-month loan deal on 6 March, and was an unused substitute on seven occasions.
 He was on the bench for Luton's 3–2 2009 Football League Trophy Final victory over Scunthorpe United at Wembley Stadium, which was his last involvement for Luton before his return to Tottenham.
 Button joined League Two side Dagenham & Redbridge on an emergency loan until the end of the 2008–09 season.
 Button was, unusually for a goalkeeper, handed the squad number 6 and made his debut for the club in the 3–0 home victory against Bradford City on 18 April.
 He made two more appearances before returning to Tottenham.